 Remnants of industry can be seen at Sirhowy Ironworks, established in 1778 towards the end of its working life it supplied the Ebbw Vale ironworks with coke.
 Today it is a scheduled ancient monument where the unique remains of iron furnaces are of great national importance

-Several excellent museums bring the region’s stories to life further at Brynmawr & District Museum, The Works Ebbw Vale, Abertillery Museum, Tredegar Local History Museum and Blaina Heritage Action Group Museum.
+Several excellent museums bring the region’s stories to life further at Brynmawr and District Museum, The Works Ebbw Vale, Abertillery Museum, Tredegar Local History Museum and Blaina Heritage Action Group Museum.

 Get active – walking, cycling and rambling